-It’s five in the morning, you’re lying on your bed and wondering how to best market your house.
+It’s five in the morning, you’re lying on your bed and wondering how to best market the house that you’ve been thinking of selling.
 “How does one take a good photo?”, you wonder.
 Deceptively easy, taking good photographs of your house requires much more effort than simply squeezing yourself into the furthest corner of your house and snapping a few pictures.
 Photography, particularly that of a real estate, is as much art as it is science – if done well, it can become a priceless masterpiece.
 While it is vital in photography to consider the functionalities and layout of the house; it is equally important to portray your house aesthetically pleasing and fundamentally flawless.
 This article will empower you to take beautifully elegant yet inherently practical photographs to awe viewers and sweep them off their feet, much like Cinderella was by the Prince.

 Balance and Control both ambient and artificial light